Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 In the end, if we wager that there is a pope, then we live as Catholics have always lived and we hope to die as Catholics ought to hope to die.

-On the contrary: at best, a traditionalist who treats Francis as pope lives in a state of resistance against the legitimate authority, relying on a contested understanding of proper relations to that authority; and at worst, is led to this “Great Rethink,” which is nothing more than a rejection of Catholic authority and theology.
+On the contrary: at best, a traditionalist who treats Francis as pope lives in a state of resistance against the legitimate authority, relying on a contested understanding of proper relations to that authority; and at worst, is led into the “Great Rethink,” which is nothing more than a rejection of Catholic authority and theology.

 He must constantly scrutinise the teachings of those whom he claims have been given divine authority to teach.
 He must qualify almost everything he reads about the Church in pre-conciliar texts.
 He is in constant danger of the more subtle deceptions – deceptions which those of such a position acknowledge to be inherent in their way of acting.